squiidz/nexus/README.md

 )

 func main() {
-	// NewNexus(Number of worker, Job to Do) man := nexus.NewNexus(3, Job)
+	// NewNexus(Number of Probes, Jobs to Do) man := nexus.NewNexus(3, Job)
 	man.Start()
 }